-The number of children and adults affected by autism is rising, especially among migrant communities.
+The number of children and adults being diagnosed with autism is rising, especially among migrant communities.
 Autism is a condition that affects social interaction, communication and behaviour.
 Children whose parents have migrated from Somalia to western countries, including the UK, appear to be at greater risk of developing autism.

 The needs and experiences of Somali families with children with autism aren’t well understood.
 Many families don’t engage with health or social services.